Technorely/tendermint/docs/tendermint-core/running-in-production.md

   used to temporarily store intermediate results during block processing.
 - `tx_index.db`: Indexes txs (and their results) by tx hash and by DeliverTx result tags.

-By default, Tendermint will only index txs by their hash, not by their DeliverTx result tags.
+By default, Tenderely will only index txs by their hash, not by their DeliverTx result tags.
 See [indexing transactions](../app-dev/indexing-transactions.md) for details.